Japan–Vietnam relations: 16th to 17th century

+As early as the 16th century, contact between Japan and Vietnam came in the form of trade and bartering.
 Vietnamese official records documented the first contact between the Japanese and the Vietnamese occurred in 1585.
 Japanese pirates first arrived on the Vietnamese coast in that year, with five ships, led by the pirate captain Shirahama Kenki and began to engage in raids and coastal assaults hurting the local populace.
-Lord Nguyễn Hoàng’s sixth son Nguyen Phuc Nguyen mobilized and immediately led a fleet of around ten ships to the Cửa Việt seaport where in swift style destroyed two of the raiders ships as a warning to the rest, that if they do not leave that would be their fate too.
-Shirahama fearing death fled quickly.
-Later in 1599, 14 years after that incident, Shirahama now showing up in a ‘different light’ had been found wrecked in the Thuan An sea port, a local official believing him to be a brigand or pirate engaged in a fight with Shirahama, where he was killed in the altercation.
-Shirahama was subsequently imprisoned but was spared execution.
-In 1601, Lord Nguyen Hoang sent a missive to Tokugawa Ieyasu the new shōgun of Japan, which in the letter he mentioned the incident concerning a citizen of the shogun’s country.
-The response from Japan was one that praised their thoughtfulness in dealing with the situation, and confirmed that, from then on, all their legitimate trading ships would be bearing the red seal of the shogun.
-Tokogawa declared such ships to be legitimate, and this was the first confirmed official contact between the two governments, which marked the beginning of a then diplomatic trading relationship that lasted for much of that century.
+Lord Nguyễn Hoàng’s sixth son Nguyen Phuc Nguyen mobilized and immediately led a fleet of around ten ships to the Cửa Việt seaport, where they swiftly destroyed two of the raiders' ships as a warning to the rest to leave or face death; Shirahama fled quickly.
+Fourteen years later, however, he showed up in a ‘different light’.
+In 1599, a local official found Shirahama wrecked in the Thuận An sea port, and believing him to be a brigand or pirate, engaged him in a fight, but was killed in the altercation.
+Shirahama was subsequently imprisoned, but was spared execution.
+In 1601, Lord Nguyễn Hoàng sent a missive to Tokugawa Ieyasu, the new shōgun of Japan, in which he mentioned the incident, as well as the fact that it involved a citizen of the shōgun’s country.
+The response from Japan praised the thoughtfulness of the Vietnamese in dealing with the situation, and confirmed that, from then on, all legitimate trading ships sent to Vietnam would bear the Red Seal of the shōgun.
+This was the first confirmed official contact between the two governments, which marked the beginning of a then diplomatic trading relationship that lasted for much of that century.

-As early as the 16th century, contact between Japan and Vietnam came in the form of trade and bartering.
-Along with Siam (Thailand) and Malaysia, Japanese red seal ships frequented Vietnamese ports.
-Vietnamese records show that when the port of Hội An was opened by Lord Nguyễn Hoàng in the early 17th century, hundreds of Japanese traders were already residing there.
+Along with Vietnamese ports, Japanese Red Seal ships frequented Siam (Thailand) and Malaysia.
+Trade was so frequent that Vietnamese records show that when the port of Hội An was opened by Lord Nguyễn Hoàng in the early 17th century, hundreds of Japanese traders were already residing there.
 Vietnamese traders bought silver, copper and bronze from Japan in exchange for Vietnamese silk, sugar, spices and sandalwood, which fetched a huge profit back in Japan.
 In order to handle the influx of traders, a Japanese district called Nihonmachi was set up at Hội An.
 The metals trade was vital to the Nguyen lords, for they needed coins for commerce and bronze to cast guns.